sjtony/bonescript/README.md

 Remarks
 =====
-* The pin table is very useful
+* The pin table is very useful as foolowing place
+* "bonescript/src/bone.js"

 BoneScript
 ==========